Malmedy massacre trial: The Senate Subcommittee and Sen. Joseph McCarthy

+It was later found that McCarthy had received "evidence" of the false torture claims from Rudolf Aschenauer, a prominent Neo-Nazi agitator who often served as a defense attorney for Nazi war criminals, such as Einsatzgruppen commander Otto Ohlendorf.

 The subcommittee report

-In its report, the subcommittee rejected the most serious charges, including beatings, torture, mock executions and starvation of the defendants.
+In its report, the subcommittee rejected the most serious charges, including beatings, torture, mock executions, and starvation of the defendants.
 In addition, the subcommittee determined that commutations of sentences pronounced by General Clay had occurred because of the U.S. Army's recognition that procedural irregularities could have occurred during the trial.
 The commission did not exonerate the defendants or absolve them of guilt and it endorsed the conclusions General Clay issued in the particular case of Lieutenant Christ.
 In summary, Clay had written that "he was personally convinced of the culpability of Lieutenant Christ and, that for this reason his death sentence was fully justified.
 But, to apply this sentence would be equivalent accepting a bad administration of justice, which led [him], not without reserve, to commute the death penalty to life imprisonment".